blenderisland/cantina/README.md

 # cantina

-Blenderheads comming together for animation.
+Blenderexplorer blenderheads comming together for animation.
 Now for the 2nd time!

 This time for a space cantina scene.

-- More team members and more action.
-More models and animations.
+Our focus is team work experience and explorering supporting features.
+The project is also a cummunity experiment.
+The team is very open for any level of blenderhead at any time.
+Any contribution is welcome.
+The only limitations are for memory and cpu conserns.

+Any entertainment or story you may see in the finaly product is purely by dumb luck.

 /blend directory contains a 'main.blend' file.
 Other files are linked into this file.
 If you want to see the animation in blender, use this file.
+It is how ever not setup for rendering atm.
+You'll need to ask for those files.

 How to get started: Doing this requres a little knowledge of github.
 If you need help, feel free to contact me.
 But first watch this video: https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be And look over this page: https://guides.github.com/activities/hello-world/